tolicodes/amazingcreditresults.com-backend/README.md

 [http://nginx.org/en/docs/windows.html](http://nginx.org/en/docs/windows.html)
 [http://wiki.nginx.org/Install](http://wiki.nginx.org/Install)

+* Clone oselot/echosign, and oselot/hunt-mongoose-rest projects into seperate repos.

+* npm install those fromt their respective folders.

-* After installing nginx replace your configuration file with the one found in the repository, open it, and adjust the lines that follow exclamation marks.
+* After installing nginx replace your configuration e.g. /etc/nginx/nginx.conf file with the one found in the repository, open it, and adjust the lines that follow exclamation marks.

 * `cd` into the backend directory and execute `node index.js` to start the server.